Braves vs. Phillies Player Props Betting Odds

-You can see player prop bet odds for Ronald Acuna Jr., Alec Bohm and others on the Atlanta Braves and Philadelphia Phillies ahead of their matchup at 4:10 PM ET on Saturday at Truist Park.
+Those looking to place a player prop wager can find odds on Ronald Acuna Jr., Alec Bohm and others in the Atlanta Braves-Philadelphia Phillies matchup at Truist Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!